redpanda-data/connect/docs/outputs/README.md

 Message parts only contain raw data, and therefore in order to create a unique file for each part you need to generate unique file names.
-This can be done by using function interpolations on the 'path' field as described [here](../config_interpolation.md#functions).
+This can be done by using function interpolations on the `path` field as described [here](../config_interpolation.md#functions).

 ## `http_client`